jcarrizalez/translator/README.md

 interface that you can type-hint against in your own libraries to keep a maximum of interoperability.
 You can also use it in your applications to make sure you can always use another compatible logger at a later time.
-As of 1.11.0 Monolog public APIs will also accept PSR-3 log levels.
+As of 1.11.0 Translator public APIs will also accept PSR-3 log levels.
-Internally Monolog still uses its own level scheme since it predates PSR-3.
+Internally Translator still uses its own level scheme since it predates PSR-3.

 ## Installation